dimitri-nicolo/calico/master/security/aws-security-group-integration/interconnection.md

 ## About pod and VPC connections

-By default, every pod in your Kubernetes cluster belongs the `TIGERA_DEFAULT_SECURITY_GROUP` this gives each pod the same access as the node on which it runs.
+By default, every pod in your Kubernetes cluster belongs to the `TIGERA_DEFAULT_SECURITY_GROUP` this gives each pod the same access as the node on which it runs.

 To override the default security group(s) for a particular pod, you can specify one or more new security groups using an annotation.
 Once you annotate a pod, {{site.prodname}}